Northern shoveler: Description

-This species is unmistakable in the northern hemisphere due to its large spatulate bill.
-The breeding drake has an iridescent dark green head, though less intensely iridescent than a drake mallard's head and appearing black at distance or in poor light, white breast and chestnut belly and flanks, and a black or very dark grey bill.
+This species is unmistakable in the Northern Hemisphere due to its large, spatulated bill.
+The breeding drake has an iridescent, dark green head, though less intensely iridescent than a drake mallard's head, and appears black at distance or in poor light, white breast, and chestnut belly and flanks, and a black or very dark grey bill.
 In flight, pale blue forewing feathers are revealed, separated from the green speculum by a white border.
-In early autumn the male has a white crescent on each side of the face.
-In non-breeding eclipse plumage, the drake resembles the female, except retains the pale blue forewing.
+In early autumn, the male has a white crescent on each side of the face.
+In nonbreeding eclipse plumage, the drake resembles the female, except retains the pale blue forewing.

-The female is a dull mottled brown like other dabbling ducks, with a plumage similar to that of a female mallard, but easily distinguished by the long broad bill, which is grey tinged with orange on cutting edge and lower mandible.
+The female is a dull, mottled brown like other dabbling ducks, with a plumage similar to that of a female mallard, but easily distinguished by the long,broad bill, which is grey tinged with orange on the cutting edge and lower mandible.
 The female's forewing is grey.

 They are 44–52 cm long and have a wingspan of 70–84 cm with a weight of 500–800 g, rarely only 300 g, or as much as 1,000 g.
 The legs of both sexes are bright orange-red.

 Vagrant northern shovelers in Australia can be very hard to distinguish from the local Australasian shoveler, particularly if in eclipse plumage when the distinctive white breast is absent.